 True North Gallery

-Inside Animal Hearts and Minds
+Inside Animal Hearts and Minds — TEMPORARILY OUT OF STOCK!
+Check back soon!

 As Charles Darwin suggested more than a century ago, the differences between animals and humans are “one of degree and not of kind.”
 Not long ago, ethologists denied that animals had emotions or true intelligence.
 Now, we know that rats laugh when tickled, magpies cover their “dearly departed” with greenery, female whales travel thousands of miles for annual reunions with their gal pals, ants recognize themselves in a mirror, and beetles make star maps in their minds.